timhuang0/BettingMarket/README.md

 # Betting Market
 This is a smart contract that allows users to place bets on future predictions on the blockchain and a marketplace that allows users to buy and sell betting positions.
+I wrote this program in solidity and tested on a local development blockchain with `Truffle`: https://truffleframework.com/ and `Ganache`: https://truffleframework.com/ganache.

 ## Specifications
 `Betting.sol`: